The baby name Dean covers a lot of territory in just a single syllable.

 In 2005, he was cast as Sam Winchester, demon hunter, on The WB’s Supernatural.
 Jensen Ackles played Sam’s brother … Dean.

-And their dad, John Winchester, was played by Jeffrey Dean Morgan, just to sprinkle one more use of the baby name Dean.
+The cast also included their dad, John Winchester, was played by Jeffrey Dean Morgan, just to sprinkle one more use of the name Dean.

 The show was a hit, featuring the brothers facing off against ever more evil creatures, and unraveling disasters of increasing complexity.
 Oh – and they do it all in a 1967 Impala, for no payment whatsoever.
 Despite the occasional case of demonic possession, they’re the good guys.

-Supernatural has run for an epic fifteen seasons, set to end at the end of 2020.
+Supernatural ran for an epic fifteen seasons, from 2005 to late 2020.
 That’s an entire generation of parents growing up hearing Dean as the name of a handsome, self-sacrificing hero.

-Incidentally, Castiel – another character from the series – also entered the US Top 1000 as a result of the show.
+Another character name from the series, Castiel, also entered the US Top 1000 as a result of the show.

 About Abby Sandel